 It’s a silly story, but I always thought that the metaphor of our first meeting was fitting for my relationship with Tom.
-In my mind, he’s up front in first class.
+In my mind, he’s upfront in first class.
 Not even aware that he’s in first class because it’s become so normal for him.
 While I’m in the last seat.
 Waaaay in the back.
 When you’re in the last seat all you want to do is sit in first class.
-Or at least figure out how the guys in first class got there.
+Or at least figure out how the guys in the first class got there.
 So when I get his ear, I grill him:

 - What was it like to sell your business to Reebok?

-- Did you take investors at first or did you boot strap?
+- Did you take investors at first or did you bootstrap?

 I already knew Tom was a huge success before I first met him.
 He’s not loud, or ostentatious about his success.
 There is a deep, deep center of confidence and knowing about him.
 That special “something” only the most influential in our culture have.
-He commands your respect, and attention.
+He commands your respect and attention.
 The type of guy that chats up a garage mechanic with the same aplomb and enthusiasm as a billionaire NFL owner.
 A rare breed for sure.

 Tom’s a serial entrepreneur, whose inner circle includes Hall of Fame football players, and entertainment icons.
-He’s also one of the most generous and down to earth people I’ve ever met.
+He’s also one of the most generous and down-to-earth people I’ve ever met.
 He’d kill for his family & friends.
 Because of Tom, I’ve been on the field during Indianapolis Colts games, and I’ve been to a Super Bowl.
 He’s been known to fly family members to Mexico and Hawaii without flinching.

 Like others I’ve interviewed here, he’s been around the world three times over.
-He does so with a contagious energy and enthusiasm.
+He does so with contagious energy and enthusiasm.
 He’s functioning on an almost super-human level.
 Able to shun jet lag, and attend his daughter Morgan’s soccer game an hour after landing from Europe.

 The last time I was at his home in Indiana, he offered me some amazing advice about business.
 We were having a compelling conversation about entrepreneurial life when he did something that stuck with me.

 While heading home from an event with the whole family, he took an abrupt detour.
-Driving past a run down building in downtown Indianapolis, he pointed.
-He said “that was the first office of Logo Athletic” (the company Tom later sold to Reebok).
+Driving past a run-down building in downtown Indianapolis, he pointed.
+He said, “that was the first office of Logo Athletic” (the company Tom later sold to Reebok).
 He assured me that if he succeeded as an entrepreneur I could too.
 Wow.

-Tom is a self made man.
+Tom is a self-made man.
 A person I admire and respect.
 While some of his peers are retiring.
 Tom Shine is just getting started.

 Chris Dessi: How do you define success?

 Tom Shine: Defining success is extremely difficult because what is successful for one individual may well not be successful for another individual.
-Success has many different tentacles to it – financial, emotional, reputation, credibility, etc. An outside force might look at a person who has had financial success and believe that individual is successful while many of the characteristics of how they would define it for themselves has not been met.
+Success has many different tentacles to it – financial, emotional, reputation, credibility, etc. An outside force might look at a person who has had financial success and believe that individual is successful while many of the characteristics of how they would define it for themselves have not been met.
 Success is relative to where you have set your goals and what you want to accomplish in life.

 Chris Dessi: I speak with many successful executives that question the value of college.
 What do you say to those detractors of education?

 Tom Shine: I absolutely do not believe that college is for everybody.
-I think barring a profession that requires a college degree (i.e. medical, law, etc.), one can very easily make a case that the time and the money spent in college could be better spent in an entrepreneurial or career building direction.
+I think barring a profession that requires a college degree (i.e. medical, law, etc.), one can very easily make a case that the time and the money spent in college could be better spent in an entrepreneurial or career-building direction.

 Tom Shine: One of my initial goals from the very beginning was to build as strong a Rolodex as possible.
-I have worked and networked those relationships everyday that I have been in business, believing that one relationship leads to another.
+I have worked and networked those relationships every day that I have been in business, believing that one relationship leads to another.
 I don’t think that there is anything more important than building up those connections and at the same time, working and maturing those connections so that they can be utilized when called upon.

 Chris Dessi: Can you explain the impact, if any, that social networking/digital media has made on your business/career and/or you personally?